-The public safety market was valued at USD 11.15 billion in 2019, and it is expected to reach USD 50.64 billion by 2025, registering a CAGR of 29.9.%, during the forecast period of (2020 - 2025).
+The public safety market was valued at USD 12.16 billion in 2019 and is expected to reach USD 52.98 billion by 2025, registering a CAGR of 29.39%, during the period (2020 - 2025).
 Increasing awareness about the importance of security, replacement of obsolete architecture, rise in hazardous industrial explorations, among other factors is expected to drive the demand for public safety software.

 Scope of the Report